- Meet Our Leaders

 Tell us a little bit about your long history with JFCS.

-My involvement began through my first wife, Miriam Schultz Grunfeld z’l.
-She joined the Board in the 80s and I still remember her coming back from her first Board meeting incredibly impressed with what the agency accomplished, especially with the staff.
+My involvement began through my first wife, Miriam Schultz Grunfeld z”l.
+She joined the Board in the 1980s, and I still remember her coming back from her first Board meeting incredibly impressed with what the agency accomplished, especially with the staff.
 She was passionate about JFCS and involved in a number of different activities for many years.

-In 1992 Miriam developed brain cancer and was quite incapacitated.
+In 1992, Miriam developed brain cancer and was quite incapacitated.
 The only activity she kept up with while she was ill was her role on the Board.
-She died in March of 1994 and, as part of her memorial, I created the Miriam S. Grunfeld Scholarship Fund for Youth.
+She died in March of 1994 and, as part of her memorial, I created the Miriam S. Grunfeld Scholarship Fund for Youth, an endowment fund.
 Miriam absolutely loved to support the education of young people and I knew this would be a fitting tribute.

-Miriam’s parents, Albert and Janet Schultz z’l, were looking for a way to memorialize Miriam and they discussed it with me.
+Miriam’s parents, Albert and Janet Schultz z”l were looking for a way to memorialize Miriam, and they discussed it with me.
 I knew that whatever they did should include JFCS.
 They established the Miriam Schultz Grunfeld Professional Building Endowment Fund for their beloved daughter.
-They were instrumental in the creation of the beautiful JFCS main office building and why it bears her name.
+They were instrumental in the creation of the beautiful JFCS main office building (2150 Post Street) that bears her name.

 I remained an active member of the JFCS community and eventually joined the Board myself.
-Ten years after Miriam died I re-married and, rather than accept wedding gifts, my wife, Gay, and I asked people to contribute to charities to celebrate our wedding.
-We established the Grunfeld Family Fund for Children’s Services.
+Ten years after Miriam died, I re-married and, rather than accept wedding gifts, my wife, Gay, and I asked people to contribute to charities to celebrate our wedding.
+Through this, we established a new Named Endowment Fund, the Grunfeld Family Fund for Children’s Services.

 Has JFCS helped you or have you used the services in some way?

 I have three stepchildren and the younger two completed YouthFirst’s Summer Internships.
 My stepson, William, participated in the JFCS Holocaust Center’s Next Chapter program and made a wonderful connection with a local Holocaust survivor who was a fellow musician.
-The two remained close after the program ended and he attended William’s high school graduation.
-William also volunteered to organize the San Francisco JFCS Food Pantry.
+The two remained close after the program ended, and he attended William’s high school graduation.
+William also volunteered to organize the San Francisco JFCS Food Bank.

 What is the most rewarding part of your involvement with JFCS?